kdkiss/mcp-liquidation-map/README.md

 2. Visit [Smithery.ai](https://smithery.ai)
 3. Click "Deploy" and connect your GitHub repository
 4. Smithery will automatically build and deploy your MCP server
+5. The deployment sets the `CHROMEDRIVER_PATH` environment variable to `/usr/local/bin/chromedriver` so ChromeDriver works out of the box.
+If you use a custom path, update `smithery.yaml` accordingly.
-5. Use the provided URL to connect to your server from any MCP-compatible client
+6. Use the provided URL to connect to your server from any MCP-compatible client

 ### Option 2: Local Development